Basic Terminal Tutorial

 - Render the contents of

-one screenful at a time.
+fileone screenful at a time.
 Type q to exit. - open .

 - Opens the current folder (

-in a browser.
+.) in macos’s Finder.
+Also does things like open aurlin a browser.
 For example, open https://github.com/code-warrior launches the web address in your default browser.
-(In Cygwin,open
+(In Cygwin,open’s equivalent iscygstartand in Ubuntu it’sxdg-open.) - rm file

 - Removes